 - Make sure you have enough space in your fridge to chill the ladyfinger before baking.

-- If you are using the Eggless Ladyfingers to make Tiramisu, I highly recommend making the cookies the day before and let them dried out at room temperature overnight, so they have the perfect texture to dip into the coffee.
+- If you are using the Eggless Ladyfingers to make Eggless Tiramisu, I highly recommend making the cookies the day before and let them dried out at room temperature overnight, so they have the perfect texture to dip into the coffee.

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).